caiofrota/pdf-calendar-scraper/README.md

     ```pip install google-api-python-client google-auth pdfplumber```

-2. Change the constants PDF_FILE, CREDENTIALS_FILE and CAL_ID.
+2. Change the constants PDF_FILE, CREDENTIALS_FILE, CAL_ID and TIMEZONE.

    PDF_FILE is your PDF to be scraped

    CREDENTIALS_FILE is the file downloaded in the step 5 of the google pre-configuration

    CAL_ID is the Google Calendar Id you can get on calendar “Settings and sharing”

+   TIMEZONE is the time zone where you want to see in your calendar

 4. python3 scraper.py
 5. See the magic!